fyellin/PuzzleSolver/README.md

 Each answer must be unique in the way it was produced.
 Hence each clue has a constraint against every other clue.

+### Magpie 202
+The puzzle was in hexadecimal, so all generators had to produce strings (because integers would be converted into strings as base 10), and all constraints had to be careful to convert between hexadecimal and string.

+When done, the solution had to be printed out with other letters replacing the hexadecimal letters, and with some letters shaded and some letters rotated.

+A large number of clues only have contraints, and no other restrictions on them.
+Yet most of them are only two digits long (256 possibilities) so the algorithm runs pretty quickly.

 ## Other puzzles.

 ### Magpie 149